OndrejValla/TALENTED-PEOPLE/README.md

 # Bugs

 1. Navbar buttons for Categories and Models did not work and also were not aligned properly.
-   After some investigation, I realized that I have written the code including mistakes.
+   After some investigation, I realized that my code does contain some structural coding mistakes.
    When I moved the Anchor closing tags after Categories and Models, the issue was sorted.
 *
 ![](static/images/readme-files/navbar-issue-1.jpg)